-Example: “I was once involved in a project where the client had very strict deadlines.
+Example: “I was once involved in a project where the client had stringent deadlines.
 My teammate and I wanted to streamline our workflow but had two different ideas for what we thought would work best.
 I allowed my teammate to explain why he believed his process would work better, and then I explained my process.
-I realized that the difference between our processes was that we were focusing on our individual strengths.
+I realized that our processes differed because we focused on our strengths.

-Together, we separated tasks between us based on who was best at what, that way we could use our respective processes without impacting one another’s productivity.
-We were then able to move forward with the work and complete the project within the deadline.”
+Together, we separated tasks based on who was best at what; that way, we could use our respective processes without impacting productivity.
+We could then move forward with the work and complete the project within the deadline.”

 This question allows you to demonstrate your server knowledge and gives insight into your process.
 This question also shows how you interact with customers.
 Answer with a similar situation where you had to set up a server and your role in the process.